bmmj/bmmj.github.io/README.md

 [bmmj.github.io](https://bmmj.github.io)
 ===================

- The BMMJ project powered by GitHub Pages on this domain.
+ The project repository that powers BMMJ web development and website content, hosted on GitHub pages on this domain.